-A beautiful, gray, marble-faced building, the Castellani Art Museum is located at the center of the Niagara University campus.
+A beautiful marble-faced building, the Castellani Art Museum is located at the center of the Niagara University campus.
 The museum offers an exciting collection of 19th century, modern and contemporary art accessible to the NU community, as well as to the general public, with no admission charge.
 Exhibitions and programming include historic art, contemporary art with visiting artists, traditional folk arts, and exciting collaborative programs with area school districts.
 The museum recently opened "Freedom Crossing: The Underground Railroad in Greater Niagara," a permanent exhibition that is part of the New York State Heritage Trails initiative.
 The museum's permanent collection includes such wellknown artists as Picasso, Miro, Dali, Calder, Nevelson, Warhol, and many others.
 Museum staff members teach fine arts and art history courses in the adjoining galleries and classroom.
 In addition to using the museum's collection as an educational resource, Niagara students, faculty and staff are invited to take part in a variety of exhibitions, lectures and performances each year.
-The museum also offers a small café and a well-stocked and affordable gift shop featuring unique merchandise from around the world.
+The museum offers a well-stocked and affordable gift shop featuring unique merchandise from around the world.
 The museum can be reached via e-mail at cam@niagara.edu and through its Web page at www.niagara.edu/cam.
-The Underground Railroad center has its own Web site at www.freedomcrossing niagara.com.